ph0wn/writeups/2022/reverse/lying-bird/solution-cryptax.md

 ```

 Now, there is a second page in the PDF, but strangely it has the same content.
-We look again in the PDF format: the first pages references object 3, the second page references object 8.
+We look again in the PDF format: the kids field contains the pages objects, referencing object 3 and object 8.
 If we look at object 3, its content references object 4, and same for object 8

 ```